cloudyuga/helperscripts/SecureDockerWithTLS/README.md

 mode of 'server-key.pem' changed from 0644 (rw-r--r--) to 0600 (rw-------)
  ====> Done!
 ```
-Check generated file in `~/certs/ shown something like:
+Check generated file in `~/certs/` directory.
+There are following certificates files generated in this folder:

 ```
 root@ubuntu-512mb-blr1-01:~/helperscripts/SecureDockerWithTLS# ls ~/certs/
 ca-key.pem  ca.pem  ca.srl  cert.pem  extfile_client.conf  extfile.conf  key.pem  server-cert.pem  server-key.pem
 ```
-####For configuring a secure Docker remote API with TLS
+#### For configuring a secure Docker remote API with TLS

-Step 3: Run an another script  `dockertls` with an input argument `-i`
+Step 3: Run the script named  `dockertls` with an input argument `-i`

-Use `-i` argument for an input and `~/certs` dir path locate were certificate generate or save .
+Use `-i` argument for an input and `~/certs` directory path where certificates are located .
 ```
 root@ubuntu-512mb-blr1-01:~/helperscripts/SecureDockerWithTLS# ./dockertls -i ~/certs/
 ====> Certificates location /root/certs/